A Care and Maintenance Guide for Lab Equipment

 - Any tests or adjustments performed

-Keeping your lab equipment clean means that it will always be ready for use when you need it, and ensures that no impurities contaminate samples and skew data.
+Keeping your lab equipment clean means that it will always be ready for use when you need it, and ensures that no impurities contaminate samples or skew data.
 Lab equipment should be cleaned after every use.
 When cleaning equipment, ensure that:

 - Cleaning reagents are specifically formulated for use in a laboratory.